-Server certificate for e-services: A file-based certificate intended for uses such as receiving and sending encrypted messages to and from a shared mailbox.
-The file contains both the certificates and the associated public and private key.
+Service certificate for e-services: A file-based certificate intended for uses such as receiving and sending encrypted messages to and from a shared mailbox.

 Server certificate: A service certificate used to identify a server and establish an SSL/TLS encrypted connection between servers.
 Examples of these include certificates intended for web server use that help users verify the server's trustworthiness.
 A set of information comprising the public key and identifiers of the service provider using the Public Key Infrastructure (PKI) that the Certification Authority (CA) has created and signed using its private key.